 All external scars will be concealed in natural skin creases, making them as inconspicuous as possible.
 The scars from blepharoplasty surgery usually heal well.Is the procedure painful?

 This procedure is not particularly painful.
 However, a local anaesthetic will be injected near the incisions.
-It is normal for patients to experience a slight discomfort around the eyes after surgery, but this can be managed with simple painkillers such as paracetamol.How long does it take to recover from the procedure?
+It is normal for patients to experience a slight discomfort around the eyes after surgery, but this can be managed with simple painkillers.How long does it take to recover from the procedure?

 Most patients can return to work after two weeks, and return to normal activities after four weeks.When will I notice results?